nsidc/snow-today-webapp/doc/architecture.md

 This repository contains a Typescript codebase for visualizing various data stored on a server.

 The client uses OpenLayers to display geospatial data, and ??? to display plots.
+It uses `react-query` to manage many communications with the server, but for fetching Cloud-Optimized GeoTIFFs, OpenLayers directly communicates with the server.

 ## Server

 The server is required for the client to function.
-The server is a simple HTTP host, e.g. NGINX, serving static data files which must be structured in a specific layout.
+The server is a simple HTTP server, e.g. NGINX or Apache, serving static data files which must be structured in a specific layout.

 ```
 cogs/                   # Cloud-Optimized GeoTIFFs of raster data variables